Please send me information about this trip

 Day 1: Arrive Cusco

 Adios Adventure Travel guide will be waiting for you at the airport with a private vehicle and driver.
-We will transfer you to Cusco to check-in at Palacio del Inka hotel (or similar).
+It's a short 15 minute drive to Cusco to check-in at Palacio del Inka hotel (or similar).
 Guided walking tour of the city including Las Plaza de las Armas and the ancient Koricancha Temple.
 Afternoon visit to the outskirts of Cusco to explore the fortress of Sacsayhuaman.
 Dinner in restaurant of your choice.
 (Palacio del Inka hotel or equivalent)

 Day 2: Sacred Valley Tour